Background on the CSC Certification Program

 - Broadly Applicable: The program is designed to be applicable and useful to all local governments in New York State.

-- User Friendly: The program has an easy to navigate menu-based system, which allows local governments to select actions that are most appropriate to their local needs.
+- User Friendly: The program has an organized, menu-based system, which allows local governments to select actions that are most appropriate to their local goals.

-- Acknowledges Early Adopters: Jurisdictions can earn points for actions implemented before the release of the rating system.
+- Acknowledges Early Adopters: Local governments can earn points for some actions that were implemented in the past and represent early engagement with the program.

 - Promotes Ongoing Action: The framework and overall program are designed to drive ongoing action toward achieving goals.